Coming Up with Character Names and Why They Matter

 By the time we're done, you'll see character names in a whole new light—beyond just picking something that sounds cool.
 (Don't worry, they can still sound cool.
 Just cool and meaningful.)

-The name you give your character can feel innocuous but, in reality, can be more important than other seemingly trivial traits like hair color or handedness.
-Sure, they can be random or pointless, but I want you to—at least by the end of this article—take a moment to consider their significance.
+The name you give your character can feel inconsequential but, in reality, can be more important than other seemingly trivial traits like hair color or handedness.
+Sure, names can be random or pointless, but I want you to—at least by the end of this article—take a moment to consider their significance.

-Most importantly, names can do three possible things (from a storycraft perspective):
+Most importantly, names can do four possible things (from a storycraft perspective):

 Let's take a quick look at each of these.